 …of the second quarter of 2018, of course.
 Lyst is a global fashion data platform that releases an index of most searched brands every three months.
 The research itself includes data from over 12 000 websites: department stores or popular online-shopping giants, such as ssense.com or farfetch.
 So yeah, Susan, the Gucci flip-flops you bought for your Instagram-famous trip to Ibiza count too!

-I don’t really wait for these rankings with a glass of wine in my hand, refreshing the website at three o’clock in the morning.
-To be brutally honest I stopped giving a fcuk about what people buy a good few seasons ago, but it’s still hard not to see these indexes while daily-browsing through websites like Hypebeast or Business of Fashion.
+I don’t really wait for those rankings with a glass of wine in my hand, refreshing the website at three o’clock in the morning.
+To be brutally honest, I stopped giving a fcuk about what people buy a good few seasons ago, but it’s still hard not to see these indexes while daily-browsing through websites like Hypebeast or Business of Fashion.

 This time the list really surprised me.
 The fact that people stopped searching for huge and iconic brands like Saint Laurent, Valentino or, like I mentioned in the title, Louis Vuitton is clearly a sign.
 Sometimes designers just come out with weak ideas, release the product that doesn’t sell, simply because it’s nothing special.
 This time though, we’ve got Nike, which on this list seems like Courtney Love in Buckingham Palace.
 Something’s not right.
 Consumer’s choice tells us that either the chunky-ugly trend Balenciaga introduced a few seasons ago finally started boring people (yes, please…) or… the idea of sportswear in high fashion got the point so extreme, people who liked it moved into… real sportswear.
 Selfridges, which has always been a luxury shopping destination, sells more Nike AirMax 97 than Valentino open sneakers, Gucci ace sneaker in floral or Givenchy basic model trainers.
 Selecting “best selling” when sorting your list on Selfridges’ website will show you more Nike and Adidas than you could expect.
 Vicky Pollard look is the new Chanel.